Đerdap National Park: Human history

 The national park is dotted with many natural and cultural values which are included in a special protection programme.
 Lepenski Vir is the 11,500-year-old archaeological site with exceptionally important traces of settlements and the life of the Mesolithic and later Neolithic people.
 Lepenski Vir was discovered in 1967 by Dragoslav Srejović, but from 1965 to 1971 over 30 sites were discovered ranging from the Mesolithic to the Late Middle Ages.
 Around 800 BC it was part of the transit route of the Triballi, Dacians ant the Autariates while Romans arrived in the first century BC. Đerdap was part of the border zone of the empire and was on the route of the western extension of the Via Militaris.
 Some remnants of the road still survive.
 Roman Emperor Trajan built in 105 AD a famed Trajan's Bridge, from which the several pillars survived today so as the Tabula Traiana.
 There was also a Roman fortress Diana in Kladovo.
 Altogether, there are 4 cultural monuments and 19 archaeological finds.
-Major medieval monument is the Golubac fortress with numerous artifacts discovered in it: pottery, iron tools, hatchets, pickaxes, spears, bolts, etc. In the vicinity of the fortress are the remnants of the Turkish bath and the memorial drinking fountain dedicated to Zawisza the Black, Polish knight who was killed defending the fortress during the 1428 Siege of Golubac.
+Major medieval monument is the Golubac fortress with numerous artifacts discovered in it: pottery, iron tools, hatchets, pickaxes, spears, bolts, etc. In the vicinity of the fortress are the remnants of the hammam (bathhouse) and the memorial drinking fountain dedicated to Zawisza the Black, Polish knight who was killed defending the fortress during the 1428 Siege of Golubac.

 The region is known for many myths which developed in time.
 Two of the most popular include the one about the devil face's midget with goat ears and legs, long white beard and the conical hat.
 He lives in the Danube's whirlpools and shows only at night.
 He ascends from the depths to drown people who swim in the river or fall off their boats.
 The other myth is about "beluga", a gigantic sturgeon which arises from the bottom to attack people.

 There are 27 settlements in the park territory with the total population of 35,000.